 For higher-quality iced tea, you'll want to pay attention to the tea bags you are using.
 Tea masters often avoid tea bags because they contain the dust and fannings of leaves rather than the whole leaves.
 The broken leaves lose more essential oils through evaporation, which can lead to stale and dull-tasting teas.
 While tea bags generally get a bad rap among tea connoisseurs for having less flavor and health benefits than tea leaves, there are still some great options.

 Tea bags don't have to be all bad news as long as you know what to look for.
-Their convenience makes them a great choice, particularly for brewing iced tea.
+Their convenience makes them a great choice, particularly for brewing iced tea or family size portions.
 When selecting tea bags, look for larger sachets that allow the tea leaves to absorb water and expand.
 This extra room enables further infusion of flavors and aromas for a better tasting tea.

 Avoid tiny, cramped tea bags and instead opt for larger size tea bags.
 Tea socks, pyramid-shaped bags and tea pouches are all great choices when it comes to making iced tea with tea bags.
 Select tea bags that contain whole leaves whenever possible to maximize flavor.
 Now that you know which tea bags to use, let's get to the nitty gritty of the brewing process.

 To make a standard brew of iced tea, start with 3 to 4 black tea bags.
 You can use any black tea you like, although Ceylon and Keemun black teas work best since they won't become cloudy when cooled.
 You can also opt for our Island Coconut Black Tea for a tropical note.

 To prepare iced tea, you brew just as you would a normal pot of hot tea.
 Add 2 cups of water to a pot or pan on the stovetop.
 Bring water to a boil, turn off heat and immediately add the black tea bags to the boiling water.
 Most black teas can be brewed using water temperatures between 200 and 212 F. If you decide to use a more delicate black tea such as Darjeeling tea, heat your water to 180 or 190 F instead.